eljefe303030/Melius/README.md

 3. [Legendary Module Recycler](https://www.nexusmods.com/starfield/mods/6074) great mod that give you the ability to remove modules from legendary weapons and spacesuits etc. This can make you overpowered if not used responsibly.
 4. [Royal Recycler Patch](https://www.nexusmods.com/starfield/mods/10581?tab=files) not essential but recommend if you use Legendary Module Recycler, as this keeps the text changes from Royal Galaxy.

+### Modifications to the modlist
+Any modifications you make to the modlist, other than the optional mods listed above, are unsupported.
+I would be interested to hear if you have any recommendations for mods, let me know in my Dicord server.

 ## Known Issues

 1. Planet textures can take a second to load, this may be mitigated with a faster SSD.